spenwall/spencerwallace.ca/posts/2019/2019-08-16-serverless-scraper.md

 ## Complete Function

 Here is the full function with everything.
-It isn't the most elegant function and can be refactored into separate files but for todays purposes we are going to keep it simple.
+It isn't the most clean function and can be refactored into separate files but for todays purposes we are going to keep it simple and all in one.

 ```js
 const Cheerio = require("cheerio")